yuliangyan0807/yuliangyan0807.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I'm a first year PhD at HKUST (GZ).
+My research focuses on two main areas.

+        The first area is Trustworthy AI.
+Specifically, I aim to design algorithms capable of extracting the "fingerprint" of large language models (LLMs) to protect their intellectual property.
+I am also exploring privacy issues in multi-agent systems and investigating LLMs unlearning problems.
+        The second area is AI4Science, where I hope to train high-performing foundational models applicable to a wide range of protein-related tasks.
+Additionally, I seek to explore methods for seamlessly integrating graph modalities with LLMs to enhance the model's ability to understand and represent protein structures and semantic information.

-        Please reach out to collaborate 😃
+        I'm a complete beginner, but if any experts are interested, please feel free to reach out to collaborate 😃
     design:
       columns: '1'
   - block: collection